 I’ve been investing and trading in the stock market for quite some time, and it has been a roller coaster ride since the first year of the journey.

-Like most stock market traders, I also started as a long-term investor before transitioning to be a trader.
+Like most stock market traders, I also started as a long-term investor before transitioning to being a position trader.

 But let me clarify, being a trader is not gambling.
 We still follow rules and strategies when executing a trade, including the probabilities of winning and losing.

-So when I started trading, I stopped following the peso-cost averaging (PCA) strategy that I initially learned from several market gurus after realizing that it has more downsides when applied in the Philippine Market, which I already tried to explain in this previous post.
+So when I started trading, I stopped following the peso-cost averaging (PCA) strategy that I initially learned from several market gurus after realizing that it has more downsides when applied in the Philippine stock market, which I already tried to explain in this previous post.

 Trading in the Philippine Stock Exchange